probs-lab/probs-runner/docs/intro.md

 Compatibility with `probs-ontology` scripts
 -------------------------------------------

+`probs-docs` commit `46256fac3d5dfa6d3fce769e03464c9574ae3e78` or later is required.

 `probs-runner` makes the following assumptions about the `probs-ontology` scripts files:

-- `data/probs.fss` and `data/additional_info.ttl` are the ontology files needed by RDFox.
+- All scripts and ontology files needed by RDFox are in `scripts/`.
-- All scripts in `scripts/` are needed by RDFox.

 For data conversion, the following files are overwritten based on the datasources passed to {py:func}`~probs_runner.probs_convert_data`